 The School District's cash basis financial statements do not report liabilities for bonds and other long-term obligations.
 Proceeds of debt are reported when cash is received and principal and interest payments are reported when paid.
-Since recording a capital asset (including the intangible right to use) when entering into a lease or financed purchase transaction is not the result of a cash transaction, neither an other financing source nor a capital outlay expenditure is reported at inception.
-Lease payments and financed purchase payments are reported when paid.
+Since recording a capital asset (including the intangible right to use) when entering into a lease, SBITA, or financed purchase transaction is not the result of a cash transaction, neither an other financing source nor a capital outlay expenditure is reported at inception.
+Lease payments, SBITA payments and financed purchase payments are reported when paid.

-Leases
+Leases and SBITAs

-For fiscal year 2022, GASB Statement No. 87, Leases was effective.
+For fiscal year 2023, GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITA) was effective.
 This GASB pronouncement had no effect on beginning net position/fund balance.

-The School District is the lessor/lessee in various leases related to buildings, vehicles and other equipment under noncancelable leases.
-Lease receivables/payables are not reflected under the School District's modified cash basis of accounting.
+The School District is the lessor/lessee- (as defined by GASB 87) in various leases related to buildings, vehicles and other equipment under noncancelable leases.
+Lease receivables/payables are not reflected under the School District's cash basis of accounting.
 Lease revenue/disbursements are recognized when they are received/paid.